Tony Gonsolin: Professional career

+Los Angeles Dodgers

 Minor leagues

 Gonsolin spent his first professional season with the rookie-level Ogden Raptors and Single-A Great Lakes Loons, pitching to a combined 1–2 record with a 3.77 ERA and 25 strikeouts in 19 relief appearances.
 He spent 2017 with Great Lakes and the High-A Rancho Cucamonga Quakes, where he went 7–6 with a 3.86 ERA and 85 strikeouts in 42 games.
 After spending his first two seasons as a relief pitcher, Gonsolin was converted into a starter in 2018.
 He started the season with Rancho Cucamonga and was promoted to the Double-A Tulsa Drillers during the season.
 In 26 starts with both affiliates, Gonsolin went 10–2 with a 2.60 ERA and 155 strikeouts over 128 innings.
 The Dodgers named him as the organization's minor league pitcher of the year for 2018.